acmdas/das_fieldstones/morefieldstones2018.md

 ## Minority Rule
 Sun, 02 Sep 2018

-It suffices for an intransigent minority&mdash;a certain type of intransigent minority&mdash;to reach a minutely small level, say three or four percent of the total population, for the entire population to have to submit to their preferences.&mdash;Nassim Nicholas Taleb, <a href="https://medium.com/incerto/the-most-intolerant-wins-the-dictatorship-of-the-small-minority-3f1f83ce4e15" rel="noopener" target="_blank">"The Most Intolerant Wins: The Dictatorship of the Small Minority"</a>
+It suffices for an intransigent minority&mdash;a certain type of intransigent minority&mdash;to reach a minutely small level, say three or four percent of the total population, for the entire population to have to submit to their preferences.&mdash;Nassim Nicholas Taleb, [*The Most Intolerant Wins: The Dictatorship of the Small Minority*](https://medium.com/incerto/the-most-intolerant-wins-the-dictatorship-of-the-small-minority-3f1f83ce4e15)

 ## Science
 Sun, 02 Sep 2018